strawberry-graphql/strawberry-django/docs/guide/model-properties.md

 2. **Use cached_model_property for expensive operations**: If the calculation is expensive and doesn't depend on mutable data, use caching.

-3. **Keep properties simple**: Complex business logic should be in separate service classes, not in model properties.
+3. **Keep properties focused**: Complex business logic should be in separate service classes, not in model properties.

 4. **Type annotations are required**: Always provide return type annotations for model properties.